A world that recognizes and declares God’s glory as individuals, communities and nations experience healing through truth and compassion.

-A Medical Missions Coordinator (MMC) and a Dental Missions Coordinator (DMC) will oversee the medical/dental logistics and project funds for the trip.
-The MMC will lead the clinic orientation and work directly with your team to prepare for this trip.
-The MMC will travel with you to Guatemala and oversee medical logistics while in country.
-If you have any questions regarding the project or the trip, you can email the coordinators at [email protected] or [email protected].
+The Director of Medical Missions (DMM) will oversee the medical logistics for your trip.
+The DMM will lead the clinic orientation, order/pack the necessary medicine/supplies, and work directly with your team to prepare for the medical outreach.
+The DMM will also travel with you to Guatemala and oversee medical logistics in country.
+If you have any questions regarding the project or the trip, you can email the Director of Medical Missions at [email protected].

 Application Process and Deadline:

 Your complete application and deposit are due 5 months before your trip departure date.

 - Application (please fill it out online; follow the link in the menu on this page)